-A PUBLIC HEALTH
+A PUBLIC HEALTH INCUBATOR

-INCUBATOR

 Strategic Training Initiative for the Prevention of Eating Disorders

-Innovative Ideas to Catalyze Social Change 2021-2022

-October 2022

-Executive Summary With the COVID-19 pandemic still affecting our lives tremendously, we are thankful for the generosity of our supporters and the dedication of our collaborators and trainees over the past year that allowed us to develop and extend our work via virtual platforms without losing ground on our previous progress.
+Innovation for a Changing World 2022-2023

+June 2023

+Executive Summary

 This STRIPED report outlines the pioneering work in eating disorder prevention accomplished by the Strategic Training Initiative for the Prevention of Eating Disorders: A Public Health Incubator (STRIPED), led by Director Dr. S. Bryn Austin.
-STRIPED has created an unparalleled public health training and research program that provides researchers and students the opportunity to collaborate across disciplines to innovate at the leading edge of eating disorders prevention.
+STRIPED has created an unparalleled public health training and research program that provides researchers and students the opportunity to collaborate across disciplines to innovate and advance eating disorders prevention in a changing world.
+We are thankful for the generosity of our supporters and the dedication of our collaborators and trainees over the past year.

 Since our inception in 2009, STRIPED has:

 - Trained 92 graduate and post-graduate students through practicum experiences and rigorous scientific research.
 STRIPED trainees are change agents who are equipped to put eating disorder prevention on the larger public health agenda at the local and national level. - Raised awareness and sparked discussion at 142 academic seminars, conference presentations, and public events led by our trainees and guest lecturers at Harvard within the academic and wider community on eating disorders and related problems with food, weight, and appearance.
-This includes being featured speakers at the Centers for Diseases Control's webinar on how schools can create supportive learning environments that prevent weight stigma, body dissatisfaction, and eating disorders. - Reaching hundreds of key stakeholders in leadership with the federal government, national public health nonprofit organizations, and healthcare sectors, STRIPED orchestrated an ongoing multi-pronged strategy to continue to amplify and translate the key findings of our 2020 economic report on the societal cost of eating disorders, which is the most comprehensive examination to date of the social and economic burden of eating disorders in the United States.
-In collaboration with the Academy for Eating Disorders and Deloitte Access Economics, our report provides a critical new body of evidence on the devastating impact of eating disorders on individuals, families, and the health system.
+This includes being featured speakers at the Centers for Diseases Control's webinar on how schools can create supportive learning environments that prevent weight stigma, body dissatisfaction, and eating disorders. - Reaching hundreds of key stakeholders in leadership with the federal and state governments, national public health nonprofit organizations, and healthcare sectors, STRIPED leads an ongoing multi-pronged strategy to continue to amplify and translate the key findings of our 2020 economic report on the societal cost of eating disorders and our 2022 report on the societal costs of body dissatisfaction and appearance-based discrimination, which are the most comprehensive examinations to date of the social and economic burden of eating disorders, body dissatisfaction, and appearance-based discrimination in the United States.
+Our reports provide a critical new body of evidence on the devastating impacts on individuals, families, and society as a whole.
+In a few highlights from the past year: